Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Conclusions

 Interestingly, the developed EoS of the NS matter also demonstrates a non-perturbative range of energy densities around $2100~\rm GeV/fm^3$, where the speed of sound and dimensionless interaction measure simultaneously get very close to the conformal values.
 However, this range exceeds the maximal energy densities reached in the centers of the heaviest NSs by 50 \% - 100 \%.
 Thus, it is not clear whether the NS matter can be nearly conformal.
 It is important to stress, the question about a nearly conformal behavior of quark matter at non-perturbative regimes requires a separate study of the scale invariance of the effective action and relevant microscopic quantities.

 An aspect missing in the present work is the strange quark mass.
 Treating it independently from the masses of light quarks will enable a more accurate determination of the model parameters including the vector coupling by fitting them to the vacuum masses of the corresponding mesons.
-Another potential improvement of the model is related to using piecewise formfators to reach a better agreement with the perturbative QCD.
+We also argue that the effects of the physical current mass of strange quarks do not break the CFL pairing pattern above the quark-hadron transition and can be accounted for perturbatively, which makes the CFLL picture a good approximation to cold and dense QCD matter.
+Another potential improvement of the model is related to using piecewise formfactors to reach a better agreement with the perturbative QCD.
 Finally, extending the analysis to finite temperatures and isospin asymmetries are important for modelling the QCD phase diagram and such astrophysical applications as NS mergers and supernovae explosions.